mohamedahmed-cloud/web-scraping/GetGithubNo.OfLineInFile/README.md

 ## Project Overview:
-- This project is made to grab all file from any Repos
-- Get the number of lines in each file.
+This project aims to retrieve all files from any repository and count the number of lines in each file.

-## Idea Fro Creating This project
+## Idea Behind Creating This Project:
-- This project will help us in `IEEE` to automatically check for student task
+This project was created to assist IEEE in automatically checking student tasks.

-## Licence
+## License:
-- MIT
+- MIT license.